List of Disney's Cinderella characters: Anastasia Tremaine

+In Cinderella films

 In the original film, she and Drizella are cruel to Cinderella and tear up her dress before the Fairy Godmother repairs it.

 In Cinderella II: Dreams Come True, Anastasia falls in love with a working-class baker and wants to get close to him, which Tremaine forbids because of her prejudice towards his social standing.
 However, Cinderella reassures her that the baker is a good man, regardless of what Lady Tremaine believes, and encourages her to follow her heart.
 With help from Cinderella and her animal friends, they reunite and attend Cinderella's ball together, where she thanks Cinderella for her help.

 In Cinderella III: A Twist in Time, she finds the Fairy Godmother's wand, setting into motion Tremaine's plot to destroy Cinderella's "happily ever after" and gain a rich lifestyle at the palace.
 Though manipulated and forced into marrying Prince Charming as a means to fulfil her family's selfish desires, she begins to feel remorse and guilt.
 At the altar, after realizing she does not truly love Charming and having understood what true love really means after talking with the King, she refuses to marry him, much to Cinderella's surprise and amazement.
 Cinderella and Prince Charming protected her from Lady Tremaine and Drizella for her honesty and change of heart, and she sets things right after regaining the wand.
 Afterwards, she repairs her relationship with Cinderella, who invites her to stay in the castle to be her lady-in-waiting.
-During the credits, she is shown sitting in the palace garden while looking at the baker.
+During the credits, she is shown in a painting sitting in the palace garden while looking at the baker.

 Variety stated that "stepsister Anastasia is appreciably more sympathetic" in Cinderella III.
 At Walt Disney World during the Cinderella's Gala Feast attraction, Julie and Mike Neal stated that "everyone will love Anastasia and Drizella, Cinderella's evil stepsisters, who wander the room with Lady Tremaine..."

+Other appearances in animation

 Like other characters from the first film, Anastasia makes cameo appearances in the television series House of Mouse as a guest of the titular club.
 In the direct-to-video film Mickey's House of Villains, she takes part in the musical number "It's Our House Now" when villains take over the club.

+Like other Walt Disney Animation Studios characters, she have a cameo appearance in the short film Once Upon a Studio.

+In video games

 Anastasia appears in Kingdom Hearts Birth by Sleep in her homeworld, Castle of Dreams, having the same role as in the original film.
 However, the darkness in her heart leads her to attempt to murder Cinderella before the Cursed Coach, an Unversed born from their jealousy, drops a bomb on them and transforms them into Heartless.

-She also appears as a playable character in Disney Magic Kingdoms.
+Anastasia also appears as a playable character in Disney Magic Kingdoms.